SCP Linux – Securely Copy Files Using SCP examples

 r Recursively copy entire directories.
 Note that this follows symbolic links encountered in the tree traversal.

--C Compression enable.
+-C Compression enabled.
 Passes the -C flag to ssh to enable compression.

 -l limit – Limits the used bandwidth, specified in Kbit/s.